aspose-barcode/Aspose.BarCode-Documentation/barcode-cards/data-matrix-card/_index.md

 Data Matrix allows storing additional information that serves for error correction to ensure barcode integrity and perform recovery.
 This approach allows restoring information from distorted or corrupted barcode labels at least in part.
 The ECC 200 standard supports Reed-Solomon error correction; ECC 000-140 specifications rely on a less advanced convolutional mechanism.
 Most modern applications are compatible with ECC 200 described in ISO/IEC 16022.
 Reed-Solomon error correction is capable of restoring two types of invalid codewords: unreadable or incorrectly scanned symbols and a falsely interpreted digit.

-## **Advantages and Weaknesses**
+## **Advantages and Limitations**
 Data Matrix enables encoding large amounts of information in compact barcode labels that are roughly 30 times smaller compared with Code 39 for the same input message.
 It is suitable to send documents with barcodes through fax as it allows avoiding problems with resolution and scanning.
-This symbology has been widely applied to different fields, including healthcare, business, defense, finance, logistics, and many others.
-Given that Data Matrix barcodes have the smallest achievable size, they can be very useful when it is necessary to track small items.
-They are also used to mark printed documents, e.g. letters.

 <details>
 <summary>Read more</summary>

 In the study directed by The Center of Automatic Identification at Ohio University, it has been stated that the statistical probability of incorrect recognition of a Data Matrix barcode is 1 across 10.5 million cases.
-This allows considering this barcode type as highly reliable compared with the Code 39 symbology that showed the probability of false reading being 1 in 1.7 million cases.
+This allows considering this barcode type as highly reliable compared with the Code 39 type that showed the probability of false reading being 1 in 1.7 million cases.

 </details>

-## **Aspose Samples for Data Matrix Generation and Recognition**
+## **How to Generate and Read Data Matrix Barcodes**

 <a name="asposesamples"></a>